A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design

+While we can mimic the aforementioned bandit algorithms by drawing inspiration from low-switching cost RL literature, we cannot guarantee that the periods are sufficiently long without buffer periods.
+Indeed, we can use the smallest eigenvalue of the covariance matrix to determine when to start a new period.
+However, it is impossible to determine a priori the rate at which the smallest eigenvalue grows.
+Buffer periods ensure that each period is sufficiently long, deferring any utility gain from untruthful reporting.
+Combined with the bidders' discount rate, a combination of $\pi_{\rm rand}$ and buffer periods ensures that the bidders behave approximately truthfully.
+The technique is detailed in~\Cref{algo:buffer}.

 With buffer periods defined, we summarize CLUB's update schedule in~\Cref{algo:KnownF} and include~\Cref{fig:my_label} for visual representation.
 Let $\frac{1}{HK}\circ\pi_{\rm rand}+(1-\frac{1}{HK})\circ \pi_{\tilde{k}}$ represent a mixture policy combining $\pi_{\rm rand}$ and $\pi_{\tilde{k}}$ where for each $h$, with probability $\frac{1}{HK}$ we act according to $\pi_{\rm rand}$ and with probability $1 - \frac{1}{HK}$ according to $\pi_{\tilde{k}}$.
 For convenience, we assume $\mathtt{buffer.e}(\tilde{k})$ is an integer, as rounding up $\mathtt{buffer.e}(\tilde{k})$ does not affect asymptotic regret.
-Unlike a typical low switching cost RL algorithm,~\Cref{algo:estimate} further delays updating for $\frac{3\log k}{\log(1/\gamma)}$ episodes after the switching criterion in line~\ref{algoline:unknownFupdate} is satisfied.
+Unlike a typical low switching cost RL algorithm,~\Cref{algo:estimate} further delays updating for $\frac{3\log K}{\log(1/\gamma)}$ episodes after the switching criterion in Line~\ref{algoline:unknownFupdate} is satisfied.